ZhangYuquanSibet/Radiomics-differentiate-AIP-from-PDAC/Readme.txt

 The codes cannot be re-distributed without permission from the author, Yuquan Zhang.

+Note that the Mutual Information computation library (mi file folder) could be found in https://www.mathworks.com/matlabcentral/fileexchange/14888-mutual-information-computation created by Hanchuan Peng.

 Should you have any question, please send email to yuquan618@126.com.